 Many types of accounts cover pretty much everything that people look for – from checking and brokerage to savings.
 But what about the basics?
 That’s right, today we’re talking about business and merchant accounts!

-You see, not all clients sure, if they are required to have both these accounts, and what are their purpose.
-That’s what we talk about in this article.
+You see, not all clients are sure if they need both of these accounts, and what their purpose is.
+That’s what we will talk about in this article.